signavio/tech-blog/_posts/2018-07-10-java-stream-collect-pitfalls.md

         .collect(Collectors.toMap(Person::getId, Person::getName, (existingValue, newValue) -> newValue));
 ```

-We get a `NullPointerException` and this time there is not hint for that behavior in the documentation.
+We get a `NullPointerException` and this time there is no hint for that behavior in the documentation.

 ```java
 Exception in thread "main" java.lang.NullPointerException